 A fortnightly meetup for adults learning to code taking place every other Thursday evening, 6pm until 8pm.
 The group follows the freecodecamp online course and the meetup is a chance to discuss problems and support each other.
 There's no need to book but you can join the group by request at https://www.facebook.com/groups/free.code.camp.oxford.eng

 A friendly weekly group of people interested in practising English or a foreign language.
 Come and have a conversation and develop your language skills.
 Bring your choice of hot drink!
-The Language Cafe takes place on Fridays 11am-2pm.
+The Language Cafe takes place on Fridays 11am-2pm and Wednesdays 6-7.

 Ask us about the Makerspace

-To book a session, make suggestions, or to enquire into any other equipment please contact the library on firstname.lastname@example.org
+To book a session, make suggestions, ask about a group visit to the Makerspace, or to enquire into any other equipment please contact the County Library

 Volunteer in the Makerspace

 We are looking for volunteers to share their skills and interests in making, technology, and crafts on a regular basis.
 You don't need to be an expert.
+We are particularly looking for people with an interest in 3D design, and sewing.
 For more information on this role please visit our volunteering pages.